Skip to content

 You can teach your kids all about the history and science of fireworks as a great Fourth of July STEM activity!
 From how they burn to why they burst, from the chemicals of colors to how shapes are created, learn more about fireworks in this video.
 Although fireworks are so fun and interesting, always remind your kiddos about firework safety.

 This is one of many great Fourth of July science experiments!
-Gather some safety goggles, old film canisters, Alka Seltzer tablets, and watered down, non-toxic paint.
+Gather some safety goggles, old film canisters, Alka Seltzer tablets, and watered down, non-toxic paint (get those supplies here!).
 Adult guidance, supervision, and demonstration is imperative for the safety of this STEM activity.
 Put on your goggles, add some paint and an Alka Seltzer to a film canister, put the cap on, then step aside and wait until the lid blows off the top and creates a small paint firework!

 Fizzing Firework Chalk Paint